uweseimet/atari_public/README.md

 Each folder contains a separate project.
 There are no dependencies between these projects.
 They share a repository in order to reduce the maintenance overhead.
 There is a tag for each official release.
 For historic reasons the comments in some sources are in German.

 - FIX24 - Limits address space to 24 bit.
-Work-arounds like were required in the distant past to run some pieces of software for the ST also on the TT.
+Work-arounds like this were required in the distant past to run some pieces of software for the ST also on the TT.
 Also see https://www.stcarchiv.de/stc1991/04/tt-manipulation-auf-24-bit (German only).

 - MAGTOROM - Protects the MagiC operating system against write access.
 The binary is available on https://www.seimet.de/atari/en.
 Also see https://www.stcarchiv.de/stc1994/10/magtorom (German only).